RichardGomer/PrivacyConsentAPI/PrivacyConsentAPI/docs/intro.md

 In the UK, at least, this has led to the proliferation of "cookie consent" dialogues on websites that use cookies.
-These consent dialogues can be a burden on site owners to implement and research from the HCI community suggests that users will become habituated to consenting to cookies simply to close the dialogue - Thus undermining the good intentions behind the directive.
+These consent dialogues can be a burden on site owners to implement and research from the HCI community suggests that users will become habituated to consenting to cookies simply to close the dialogue - Undermining the good intentions behind the directive.

 The Privacy Consent API is designed to store user consent to a range of common cookie